msepp/my-hours/README.md

 * Easy task switching
 * Tasks can be assigned to groups
 * Report generation with filtering based on groups/tasks
-* Completely local: uses indexeddb for storage (requires no login)
+* Completely local: uses IndexedDB for storage (requires no login)
+  * Database work is offloaded to a web worker
   * **caveat**: database can't be transferred between devices at the moment.

 ## Demo